You may be Court ordered to pay one or more of the following fees:

 2. Credit Card

-Defendant’s case should be credited within 3 business days.
+Defendant’s case should be credited within three (3) business days.

 Community Supervision and Probation: Both Community Supervision and Probation refer to the same process.

 Supervision Officers: Your supervision officer can be very helpful to you.
-He/she can answer any questions you have about your probation; schedule classes, programs and set up appointments you need to fulfill your probation obligations; provide community-based referrals such as drug/alcohol counseling, employment counseling and literacy/GED preparation that will help you prepare for a positive life.
+He/she can answer any questions you have about your probation and provide community-based referrals for you to comply with all court ordered conditions.
 Your officer will supervise you as directed by the Court and will inform the Court as to how you are abiding by the rules.
 Your officer will conduct visits to your home or work as well as in the probation office.

 Other Information: You must be on time for each office visit.